pineapplemachine/mach.d/mach/range/readme.md

 as random access, slicing, and saving.

-If the input to `bytecontent` is an iterable with elements that are already ubytes, it will return its input as a range.
+If the input to `bytecontent` is an iterable with elements that are already ubytes, it will simply return its input.
 If the input is an iterable with elements that are not ubytes, but are the same size as ubytes, it will return a range which maps the input's elements to values casted to `ubyte`.